xcodemind/naturalcc/dataset/codesearchnet/readme.md

 ## 1) Download Tree-Sitter Libraries
 1) Download Tree-Sitter libraries from ```https://codeload.github.com/tree-sitter/tree-sitter-*/zip/master``` into ```~/.ncc/CodeSearchNet/libs/```
-2) Extract Tree-Sitter libraries at the same direction
+2) Extract Tree-Sitter libraries at the download direction
 3) Build AST parser files with Tree-Sitter libraries and save them at ```~/.ncc/CodeSearchNet/so/*.so```

 ## 2) Download CSN Raw Dataset